Infections

 Bare feet

-Do not walk on bare feet and always sit on a thick towel or mat on the beach to avoid certain parasitic infections.
+Do not walk on bare feet and always sit on a thick towel or mat on the beach to avoid sand fleas or certain wormi nfections.